-- Act as the first point of contact with regards to all safeguarding matters. - Work closely with the school's lead for mental health

-- Help promote educational outcomes by working closely with their teachers and sharing information about their welfare, safeguarding and child protection concerns. - Attend specialist DSL training every two years. - Keep up to date with changes in local policy and procedures and be aware of any guidance issued by the DfE, MSP and LA concerning Safeguarding, eg through DSL Networks, Safeguarding Newsletters and Circular Letters - Provide support and training for staff and volunteers - Liaise with the three safeguarding partners and work with other agencies in line with 'Working Together to Safeguard Children' - Ensure that all referrals made to Children's Services are effective and in line with MSP procedures, and follow escalation process if necessary. - Ensure that all staff with specific responsibility for safeguarding children, including the named DSL, receive the appropriate funding, training, resources and support needed to undertake this role.
-Access to professional supervision is recommended practice. - Ensure that referrals to the police are timely and appropriate, following the National Police Chiefs' Guidance - Ensure that all staff and volunteers understand and are aware of our reporting and recording procedures and are clear about what to do if they have a concern about a child. - Help promote educational outcomes for vulnerable children, including those with a social worker, in conjunction with other appropriate colleagues - Always be available during school/college/setting hours during term time, and at other times as designated by the Headteacher.
+- Act as the first point of contact with regards to all safeguarding matters. - Encourage a culture of listening to children and taking account of their wishes and feelings, and also understand the difficulties some children may have in approaching staff about their circumstances. - Work closely with the school's lead for mental health. - Help promote educational outcomes by working closely with their teachers and sharing information about their welfare, safeguarding and child protection concerns. - Attend specialist DSL training every two years. - Keep up to date with changes in local policy and procedures and be aware of any guidance issued by the DfE, MSP and LA concerning Safeguarding, e.g., through DSL Networks, Safeguarding Newsletters and Circular Letters - Provide/commission support and training for staff and volunteers. - Liaise with the three safeguarding partners and work with other agencies in line with 'Working Together to Safeguard Children'. - Ensure that all referrals made to Children's Services are effective and in line with MSP procedures, and follow escalation process if necessary.
+Understand the assessment process for providing early help. - Have a working knowledge of how local authorities conduct a child protection case conference and review conference, and be able to attend and contribute to these effectively. - Ensure that all staff with specific responsibility for safeguarding children, including the named DSL, receive the appropriate funding, training, resources and support needed to undertake this role.
+Access to professional supervision is recommended practice. - Know when to call the police if a crime may have been committed following the National Police Chiefs' Guidance.
+(Annex C.p 165) - Be aware of the requirement for children investigated by the police to be supported by an appropriate adult (PACE Code C 2019).
+(Annex C, p165) - Refer cases to the Disclosure and Barring Service where a person is dismissed or has left due to risk/harm to a child. - Ensure that all staff and volunteers understand and are aware of our reporting and recording procedures and are clear about what to do if they have a concern about a child. - Create and maintain child protection files and keep them up to date. - Keep information confidential and store securely with a separate file for each child. - Help promote educational outcomes for vulnerable children, including those with, or who have had, a social worker, in conjunction with other appropriate colleagues (KCSiE, 191-196) - Share and transfer safeguarding and child protection information as appropriate using the CYPOMS system - Always be available during school/college/setting hours during termtime, and at other times as designated by the Headteacher/Principal/Proprietor.
+During the breaks the headteacher will check weekly e.mails to ensure the